nvanspra/nvanspra.github.io/_pages/index.md

 title: "Hello there!"
 ---

 I am a postdoctoral researcher within the [Systems Theory Research Group](https://sysgrouptampere.wordpress.com/) at Laboratory of Mathematics, Tampere University.
 I work under the supervision of [Lassi Paunonen](https://lassipaunonen.wordpress.com/).
-My interests lie at the intersection of mathematical analysis, systems theory and automatic control.

 I did my PhD thesis at GIPSA-lab under the supervision of [Christophe Prieur](http://www.gipsa-lab.grenoble-inp.fr/~christophe.prieur/) and [Francesco Ferrante](http://www.fferrante.net/).
 I graduated from Ecole Centrale de Lyon and Université Claude-Bernard in Engineering and Applied Mathematics in 2019.

 ## Research interests

+My interests lie at the intersection of mathematical analysis, systems theory and automatic control:
 * Analysis and control of partial differential equations;
 * Semigroup and operator theory in systems and control;
 * Nonlinear output regulation.